How to Keep Chickens in Your Garden

 They'll enjoy your kitchen's vegetable peelings too.
 Mine aren't over-keen on too many potato peelings but any green leaves are devoured rapidly.
 Weeds, such as dandylions and chickweed, are welcomed too, as are avian seed mixes.
 There's not much they won't eat.

-Allow them to walk around your garden, and they'll happily devour any snails, worms and bugs rash enough to cross their path.
+Allow your hens to walk around your garden, and they'll happily devour any snails, worms, ants and bugs rash enough to cross their path.
 My own garden has enjoyed a minor renaissance in growth since Hattie and Joyce arrived.
-Who needs bug spray when you have chickens?

 If you've any bits of scrap dinner left over, they'll demolish this too.
 Ours adore pasta, roast potatoes and gone-soggy veg.
 In fact, there's not much they won't have a go at eating - including the dog's dinner (so keep them away to prevent Fido's cross reaction!)